Reviews You Can Rely On

 Ease of Use

-To make the Digital Motorbar cleaner head easier to push on the carpet, it has a red slider control that opens or closes two head gates.
+To make it easier on yourself, it has a red slider control that opens or closes two head gates.
 With the head gates open, the suction seal is broken, slightly reducing the effort it takes to push and pull the vacuum around the house.
 However, it's still relatively hard to push compared to many other multi-purpose cleaner heads with less suction.

 dyson v15s submarine - at 4.5 pounds, the head is a bit heavy, but we think the power and...